Iceman (Marvel Comics): Divided We Stand

 Iceman arrives in San Francisco, where he was set to meet Hepzibah, Warpath, and Angel.
 All four are caught in the effects of a citywide illusion created by Martinique Jason, who used her powers to transform the city into a hippie paradise.
 Now calling himself "Frosty", he and the others are sent by Martinique to confront Scott Summers and Emma Frost.
 Emma Frost is able to break up the illusion and free everyone.
 They eventually set up their base of operations in San Francisco as X-Men.

 Secret Invasion and Utopia

 Iceman is one of the X-Men that assists in fighting the Skrull invasion in San Francisco.

 Iceman rescues Colossus from Venom and is later made a part of a team to battle Emma Frost's Dark X-Men.
 During the final battle on Utopia, Iceman teams up with the X-Students to take on Mimic.
-Iceman had the labor of providing water to the population.
-He attempted to use humor to keep everyone's spirits up even though he believed that the situation was helpless and that the X-Men were living in the last days of mutantkind.
-Bobby then helped defeat Predator X and also helped stop Selene's resurrected army's invasion of Utopia.